felixjones/felixjones.co.uk/_posts/2022-09-22-tank-controls.md

 ## A special FPS game

 [Resident Evil Survivor](https://en.wikipedia.org/wiki/Resident_Evil_Survivor).
-It's a game I feel I need to defend by itself, but I'll leave that for another ramble.
+It's a game I feel I need to defend by itself, but I'll leave that for another rambly blog post.

 ![Screenshot of Resident Evil Survivor.
 It is a first person game, the player is shooting a zombie.]({{ "/assets/resi/re-survivor-zombie.jpeg" | absolute_url }})